By Pras Chatterjee May 26, 2026

 10. Monitor and Review

-Monitoring and reviewing in corporate budget planning are an ongoing process that involves continuously tracking financial performance against the approved budget throughout the fiscal year.
+Monitoring and reviewing in corporate budget planning are ongoing processes that involve continuously tracking financial performance against the approved budget throughout the fiscal year.
 Through this critical step, companies can ensure any deviations from the budget – whether in revenues, expenditures, or other financial metrics – are quickly identified.
 Doing so allows for timely adjustments to stay on track.
 Collectively, the monitor and review process encompasses the following:

 - Regular reporting on financial performance